sdockray/syllabus-hub/README.md

+This project is now moving to [dat-syllabus](https://github.com/sdockray/dat-syllabus) which is an app for [Beaker Browser](http://beakerbrowser.com).
+Right now, you can use Beaker Browser to fork the base syllabus and create your own.
+The question now is whether to make a Hub (like [hashbase.io](hashbase.io), for example) and if so, what it should do.

 # syllabus-hub

 This is a website for a syllabus sharing community - a "GitHub for syllabi."
 You can see it running at [http://syllabus.thepublicschool.org](http://syllabus.thepublicschool.org)